CodeRhymesLife/MiniSeaVR-Anatomy-Explorer/README.md

     4. Deploy to meteor.com:
         a.
 Go to the root git dir
         b.
 Go to the site dir: Run "cd site"
         c.
-Deploy to meteor.com: Run "meteor deploy <prefix>.meteor.com" where <prefix> is anything you want it to be.
+Deploy to meteor.com: Run "meteor deploy <prefix>" where <prefix> is anything you want it to be.